 Allergies can cause annoying symptoms, interfere with your daily activities, and in severe cases, may be life-threatening.
 If you suspect you have allergies, ranging from hay fever to food reactions, contact Buffington Family Medicine for diagnosis and treatment.
 Dr. Ryan A. Buffington and the team of providers can help you figure out your triggers and offer relief.
-If you live in Keller, Texas, or the surrounding area, call the office or use the online booking tool to secure an appointment for an allergy consultation.
+If you live in Keller, Texas, or the surrounding area, call the office to secure an appointment for an allergy consultation.

 Allergies occur due to an overreaction in your immune system.
 Usually, the immune system protects you from foreign invaders that can cause illness or infection.
 An allergy occurs when your immune system mistakes a harmless compound for an invader and reacts.
 You may experience allergy symptoms in the lungs, throat, sinuses, digestive system, ears, skin, and nose.

 Airborne substances, such as pollen, dust, and molds, can trigger allergic reactions in your respiratory system.
 Certain foods, including dairy, shellfish and fish, nuts, and wheat, may cause your digestive system to react.
 Other triggers include insect stings, animal dander, medications, and latex.

 Allergy symptoms are varied and can affect many parts of your body.
 Suspect an allergy if you have any of the following: